009

 Feel-Good Purpose

-This is the kind that sounds inspiring and affirms one’s identity.
-When it feels good, it’s usually built on reasoning, not responsibility.
-And when I say responsibility, I don't mean "doing more."
-I mean, the action we take without the need for mood permission.
+Formed by what sounds inspiring and affirms one’s identity.
+When purpose feels good, it’s usually built on reasoning, not responsibility.

-It's life asking you: will you rise or retreat?
-Over and over again.
+It’s life asking you: will you rise or retreat?

 Conditional Purpose

-"My purpose is to be a leader to my team, live a balanced life and make a difference"
+1. My purpose is to be a leader to my team, live a balanced life and make a difference

-"My purpose is to continually grow and improve by learning new skills"
+2. My purpose is to continually grow and improve by learning new skills

-→ the results are unexpected, slow or unclear?
+→ Results are unexpected, slow or unclear

-When I struggled to put food on the table or pay my debts, purpose was the last thing on my mind, yet the challenges persisted.
-Those feel-good and conditional statements didn't hold up; they collapsed when life got tough.
+When I struggled to put food on the table or pay off debts, purpose was the last thing on my mind, and that didn’t stop any challenges from coming.

-When we make purpose comfortable, we're dressing self-significance in the disguise of direction.
+Those feel-good and conditional statements didn’t hold up.
+They collapsed when life got tough.
+When we make purpose fit life when it’s comfortable, it’s dressing self-significance as direction.
 Because the real purpose doesn’t disappear when life gets hard, it becomes louder.

 It arrives through responsibility, not inspiration.
 It calls on us in moments that are rarely convenient or favourable, in big and small ways.
-When these moments are avoided instead of met, life starts to feel shallow because we didn’t rise to what was asked of us.

 1. Purpose is a fixed

-I followed the norm: searching for the correct statement, hoping it would "click".
-To find the line that would make life make sense and complete me, but the real trap is treating it as a fixed answer.
+I followed the norm: searching for the correct statement, hoping it would “click”.
+Looking for the line that would make life feel complete.

-→ My Purpose is to inspire
+→ My purpose is to inspire

-→ My Purpose is to help people
+→ My purpose is to help people

-→ My Purpose is to be the best version of myself
+→ My purpose is to be the best version of myself

 2. It's who I am